Rickmansworth. John Fotherley or Manor

 The right to nominate residents was vested in whoever was the Lord of the Manor.
 This is mentioned in newspaper sales notices from the period about 1857.
 In 1882 a newspaper noted that Mr Gilliat, the Lord of the Manor, had the sole right of presentation.

 The almshouses continued in use for 250 years until they were demolished in 1932, So far no records about rebuilding have been found.
-The almshouse dedication stone seems to be shown in photos.
+The almshouse dedication stone is shown in photos.
 It was incorporated on the building which replaced them.
-This became a Woolworth’s store, then a supermarket after 1971.
+This was a Woolworth’s store, then a supermarket after 1971.
 In April 2017 it was M&Co, a clothing store.

 The Fotherley or Manor Almshouses Charity was later linked with the Rickmansworth Pensions Charities, but removed in 2001 as it ceased to exist.
 The Rickmansworth Pensions Charities was also removed in 2005 as the funds had been used up.